SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/09-Homework.md

 To produce **1 liter** we need **2.5kg of grapes**.

-The company has a goal for the number of liters they need to produce for sale.
-You will also receive this as input.
+The company has set a goal to produce a certain volume of wine.
+That number will be in litres and you will receive it as input.

 Create a program that calculates how much wine can be produced and whether this quantity is enough for the company to reach its production goal.